Sunday, August 9, 2009

 tab, and then click to select the Include Windows logon

-check box to specify whether to request Windows Server 2003
+domain check box to specify whether to request Windows Server 2003

 logon domain information before trying to connect.